 - They often talk about their parents in unclear terms, and tend to make them sound amazing.
 To make it weirder, you might hear all about how amazing their mother was/is.
 Then – a bit later, or in a group conversation, hear that she got drunk often.
 And left them alone.
 What the?

 - They’ll say all the negative things their parents did were actually good – because that built their character.

 - They often don’t recognize that separations from people have an emotional impact on them.
 When their partner’s away, they might get obsessively focused on work.
 They may even celebrate the separation (publically – like on social media).
-Then be strangely, even cruelly distant, from the partner when they do come back.
+Then be strangely, even cruelly distant, from the partner when they return.

 - Dismissives learn to get their needs for attention, sex, and community met through less demanding partners (often the anxious-preoccupied!).
 No one will catch all the “feels” and wreck everything.

 - When you start dating, Avoidants can be charming and have learnt all the right things to say and do.
-They do this well – but only for a little while.
-They have an idea in their head of the “ultimate” romantic partner and no actual human can live up to this.
-When people don’t, they stop pretending and discard people as soon as they can.
+They do this well – but only for a while.
+They have an idea in their head of the “ultimate” romantic partner, and no actual human can live up to this.
+When people don’t, they stop pretending and discard people as soon as possible.

 - They try to limit their exposure to their partners by manipulating their responses, usually by not responding to messages.
 Especially if their partners need any reassurance about how they feel.

 - They let you know you’re low on their priority list.
 And, that your inner emotional state is your problem.
 This leaves their partner feeling alone – but in a relationship.
 Again – confusion.